shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to sort a CSV file

-A common use of `sort` is to sort a CSV file.
-The `sort` command can support sorting on a particular filed using `-k` as above and you can combine this with the `-t` flag to denote the field separator.
-For a CSV file this would be a comma.
-Let us suppose we have thea file with a list of cheeses in it that we have saved as `cheeses.csv`.
+To sort by a delimiter pass the `-t` option to `sort` along with the delimiter value.
+For a CSV file this would be `,`.
+This can be combined with the `-k` option to sort on fields within a CSV.
+The result will be written to standard output.

+Suppose a file exists with a list of cheeses that is saved as `cheeses.csv`.

     2,Maroilles,1.13
     3,Stinking Bishop,1.65
     1,Brie de Meaux,1.99
     4,Munster,1.29

-We can sort this file based on the name of the cheese as follows.
+The file may be sorted by the name of the cheese using a combination of the `-k` and `-t` options.

     sort -k 2 -t , cheese.csv
     2,Maroilles,1.13